SovereignArchitect91/archaia-cognition/README.md

 📌 Overview

-ARCHAIA is an activation-steering-based control framework designed to mitigate sycophantic drift in transformer models under adversarial authority conditions.
+ARCHAIA is a research prototype for mitigating sycophantic drift in transformer models through activation steering at inference time.

-Rather than relying on prompt engineering or post-hoc alignment (e.g., RLHF), ARCHAIA operates directly within the model’s inference process.
-It modifies intermediate activations during forward passes using a contrastive steering vector derived from:
+Rather than relying on prompt engineering or post-hoc alignment (e.g., RLHF), ARCHAIA operates directly within the model’s forward pass by modifying intermediate activations using a contrastive steering vector derived from:
 	•	Truth-aligned reasoning traces
 	•	Authority-biased incorrect traces

-This enables targeted, reversible behavioral modulation without modifying model weights.
+This enables targeted, reversible modulation of model behavior without modifying model weights.

-ARCHAIA is a research prototype, not a production system.
+ARCHAIA is experimental and not production-ready.

 ⸻

 ⚠️ Problem: Sycophantic Drift

-Language models frequently align outputs with perceived authority signals rather than factual or logical correctness.
+Language models often align outputs with perceived authority signals rather than factual or logical correctness.

 Example prompt: